dacaher/pixijs-ts-boilerplate/README.md

 ## Initial Steps

 - Test it by running and browsing to [localhost:9000](http://localhost:9000/)

 ```
 npm run build && npm run serve
 ```
 You should see a sample app with a fps-meter and a div containing some display info.

-- See src/app for a showcase.
+- See src/scripts/app for a showcase.
 - Edit src/html/index.html, src/scripts/index.ts and src/styles/style.css as desired.
 Index.ts is the entry point for bundling the application.
 - Instantiate App with parameters width, height, align, resize and a canvas view container if desired.
 - Optionally add/remove custom linter rules from tslint.json.
-- Finally remove src/app/* and assets/gfx/* when not needed.
+- Finally remove folder src/scripts/app and assets/gfx/* when not needed.

 Note that pixi.js is kept as a external dependency and it is not bundled within the application.
 Not really sure if I should bundle it as well.